SAP-samples/btp-setup-automator/README.md

 - Deployment of complete applications
 - Unrolling created setup

-In essence it's all about making it easier to onboard developers on confugirung and using SAP BTP.
+In essence it’s all about **making it easier to get developers quickly onboard on SAP BTP** and use services on SAP BTP without having to know too much of the terminology and how to use the SAP BTP Cockpit.

 ### All in containers